tdiesler/nessus/ipfs/docs/src/markdown/trail/index.md

 Is the list of addresses that Bob's wallet knows about.
 Initially, we see the single default address that we just created.
 This address has no funds yet.

-Bob's balance should show up on the explorer like [this](https://live.blockcypher.com/btc-testnet/address/mjaktrgwfTteDUtotiAmT1QULd75c1gHmf)
+Bob's balance should show up on the explorer like [this](https://live.blockcypher.com/btc-testnet/address/n3ha6rJa8ZS7B4v4vwNWn8CnLHfUYXW1XE)

 #### Import Key

-Here we can import existing addresses from people we want to send files to.
+Here we can also import existing addresses from people we want to send files to.

 ### Give Bob some coin

 When the demo records stuff on the blockchain it will have to pay network fees and a small amount for every data record.
-Hence, giving Bob some coin from a [testnet faucet](http://bitcoinfaucet.uo1.net/send.php) is plenty for this demo.
+Giving Bob some coin from a [testnet faucet](http://bitcoinfaucet.uo1.net/send.php) is plenty for this demo.

 ![bob-home-03](img/bob-home-03.png)